 Accommodation here is best described as homely, It is a long way from the fancy luxury Hotel Complexes just a few hundred yards up the road, but they are still really nice complexes with real lush and tropical gardens.

 A Selection of large well-appointed condos set in a really lush tropical garden

 Residential Condo Complex that is managed by Aston to let out the units.
 Pretty cheap and functional with a great location.

 Seafront High Rise Condo Complex on a raised headland.
 Ocean Views Condos offer mind-blowing sea views and stunning sunsets.
 Situated between Kamaole 1 and 2.

 Summer conditions are pretty much flat calm and serene most of the time.
-Winter can be a little more hit and miss with storms bring bigger surf when the winds blow a certain way, but the bays are very sheltered and 95% of the time the sea is fairly calm.
+Winter can be a little more hit-and-miss with storms bringing bigger surf when the winds blow a certain way, but the bays are very sheltered and 95% of the time the sea is fairly calm.
 Even mild surf is no problem on Kamaole 1 and 2 as the soft sandy bottoms make playing in the waves fun.
 Care must be taken when the shore break is heavy.

 <<< Sugar Beach Guide – Beach Guide – Keawakapu Beach Guide >>>>

 What are your thoughts on the Kamaole Beach Parks?
 Which is your favorite?
 What did toy do on your visit?
 How was the snorkeling, or the surf conditions?
 How busy was it and did you get a parking spot?
 Whatever your thoughts on these stunning beaches let us know in the comments below.
 We love hearing from you and love answering your questions.